Prag8855/aab/content/guides/german-health-insurance/for-students.md

 - **Free health insurance**{{ RECOMMENDED }}
     - **[Family health insurance](/glossary/Familienversicherung)**
         If your spouse has public health insurance, it [covers you for free](/guides/german-health-insurance#free-health-insurance).
-If you are under 25 years old, your parents' insurance can also cover you.
+If you are under 25 years old, your parents' insurance can also cover you for free.
     - **[Insurance from your home country](/glossary/EHIC)**
         Your [[EHIC]] covers you until you graduate or [get a job](/guides/find-a-job-in-berlin).
 You might not need German health insurance.[^39]
 - **[Public health insurance](/glossary/gesetzliche%20Krankenversicherung)**{{ RECOMMENDED }}